-This course is designed to permit students to study key components of Counselling Psychology whilst obtaining eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
+This course is designed to permit students to study key components of Psychology with Politics whilst obtaining eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 The degree prepares students for employment and further study in psychology through acquisition of the first step in a career in psychology, a GBC degree.
-This course is not a professional qualification in Counselling Psychology as further rigorous postgraduate study would be necessary for students to become eligible to apply for Chartership with the BPS.
+This course is not a professional qualification in Psychology as further rigorous postgraduate study would be necessary for students to become eligible to apply for Chartership with the BPS.
 This programme does however provide students with the necessary foundations to pursue such training, including the GBC requirement.
 The Educational Aims of the programme are based on the principles of the QAA Benchmark Statement for Psychology (revised 2019).
 These are to:

-1. Aim to produce a scientific understanding of the mind, brain, behaviour and experience, and how they interact with the complex environments in which they exist;
+Aim to produce a scientific understanding of the mind, brain, behaviour and experience, and how they interact with the complex environments in which they exist:

-- 2. Include knowledge and the acquisition of a range of research skills and methods for investigating experience and behaviour, culminating in an ability to conduct research independently; - 3.
-Develop an understanding of the role of empirical evidence in the creation and constraint of theory, and also in how theory guides the collection and interpretation of empirical data - 4.
+- 2. Include knowledge and the acquisition of a range of research skills and methods for investigating experience and behaviour, culminating in an ability to conduct research independently; - Develop an understanding of the role of empirical evidence in the creation and constraint of theory, and also in how theory guides the collection and interpretation of empirical data - 4.
 Present multiple perspectives in a way that fosters critical evaluation and reflection - 5.
 Develop knowledge, leading to an appreciation of theory and research findings, including relevant ethical and socio-cultural issues - 6.
-Lead to an understanding of real-life applications of theory to the full range of experience and behaviour and the application of psychological understanding to real world questions.
+Lead to an understanding of real life applications of theory to the full range of experience and behaviour and the application of psychological understanding to real world questions. - 7.
+To contextualise students' study of Psychology within contemporary Westminster, European, and global politics and international relations

-Furthermore, this programme recognises that the majority of graduates do not end up as Chartered Psychologists, but instead work in fields either allied to psychology or where the skills they have gained are valuable.
+Furthermore, this programme recognises that the majority of graduates do not end up as Chartered Psychologists, but instead work in related fields.
+Accordingly, alongside studying psychology the course will have a political edge, in that students' studies will be linked to a wider focus on Westminster, European, and global politics, political philosophy, and contemporary political challenges.
 As a result, it is a further educational aim of the programme to prepare students for the vast array of possible future careers they may go into.
-This is achieved by flexibility, creativity, confidence etc. Also aim to show how psychology can impact beyond the classroom to global issues we are and will face.
+This is achieved by flexibility, creativity, and confidence, as well as by showing how psychology can impact beyond the classroom in relation to the contemporary political challenges we all face.